HaikuTeam/animator/QA.md

-When a component is created, the elements selected are replaced with the component The elements on stage are all positioned correctly for the current time The bounding box of the newly created component is the size of the selection For subcomponents, the sizeAbsolute.x/y value is set to `true` When I resize the subcomponent, the host reflects the size change If the child has content overflowing the host's box, that content is visible in the host Overflow settings are automatically added as editable rows to components' timelines
+When a component is created, the elements selected are replaced with the component The elements on stage are all positioned correctly for the current time The bounding box of the newly created component is the size of the selection For subcomponents, the sizeAbsolute.x/y value is set to `auto` When I resize the subcomponent, the host reflects the size change If the child has content overflowing the host's box, that content is visible in the host Overflow settings are automatically added as editable rows to components' timelines